resire02/capstone48_intro_to_microcontrollers/docs/lab-1/lab-1.md

 [^1]:  Most USB cables support data transfer capabilities; however, if Arduino IDE is unable to locate the board, this usually indicates that the cable does not support data transfer.

-[^2]:  This file can be located by navigating to the user home directory then going to AppData ⇾ Local ⇾ Arduino15 ⇾ packages ⇾ DxCore ⇾ hardware ⇾ megaavr ⇾ 1.5.11 ⇾ variants ⇾ 32pin-ddseries ⇾ pins\_arduino.h
+[^2]:  This file can be located by navigating to the user home directory then going to AppData ⇾ Local ⇾ Arduino15 ⇾ packages ⇾ DxCore ⇾ hardware ⇾ megaavr ⇾ 1.5.11 ⇾ variants ⇾ 32pin-ddseries ⇾ pins\_arduino.h.
+Avoid modifying it.
+Changes may affect execution.

+[^3]:  The Arduino IDE opens example sketches in read-only mode.
+To modify the pin definitions, copy and paste the sketch content into a new file before making any edits.